How to Make Feminized Cannabis Seeds: STS, Colloidal Silver & Rodelization Explained

 Three methods dominate: silver thiosulfate (STS), colloidal silver, and rodelization.
 Gibberellic acid (GA3) is occasionally tested but shows low efficacy.

-1. Silver Thiosulfate (STS) – The Professional Standard STS is widely regarded as the most reliable for commercial and serious home breeding due to high pollen production and fewer applications required.
+STS is widely regarded as the most reliable for commercial and serious home breeding due to high pollen production and fewer applications required.
 It combines silver nitrate and sodium thiosulfate to block ethylene.

 Step-by-Step Preparation (Small Batch):

-• Stock A: Dissolve 0.5 g silver nitrate in 500 ml distilled water (store in dark bottle).
+• Stock A: Dissolve 0.5g silver nitrate in 500ml distilled water (store in dark bottle).

-• Stock B: Dissolve 2.5 g sodium thiosulfate (anhydrous) in 500 ml distilled water.
+• Stock B: Dissolve 2.5g sodium thiosulfate (anhydrous) in 500ml distilled water.

-• Mixing: Slowly add Stock A to Stock B (1:4 ratio by volume) while stirring—never reverse.
+• Mixing: Slowly add Stock A to Stock B (1:4 ratio by volume) while stirring — never reverse.
 Dilute as needed for 0.02–0.03 M working solution.
 Store in amber spray bottle away from light.

 Application: Spray selected female plants (early flowering, around switch to 12/12 or pre-flower stage) until runoff, 1–3 times at 5–7 day intervals.
 Focus on nodes and flowering sites.
 Isolate the reversed plant for pollen collection.

-1. Colloidal Silver – Accessible Home Method A suspension of silver particles (30–100 ppm) sprayed daily inhibits ethylene similarly to STS but requires more consistent application.
+A suspension of silver particles (30–100 ppm) sprayed daily inhibits ethylene similarly to STS but requires more consistent application.
 Easier to source or make via electrolysis (pure silver wires + 12V battery in distilled water).

 Protocol: Spray nodes and emerging flowers daily for 10–14 days starting in early bloom.
 Continue until pollen sacs mature.
 Less phytotoxic than STS in some lines but more labor-intensive.

-1. Rodelization (Stress-Induced) – Natural but Least Reliable Extend flowering 2–4 weeks beyond normal harvest on a vigorous female.
+Extend flowering 2–4 weeks beyond normal harvest on a vigorous female.
 Prolonged stress can trigger “nanners” (banana-shaped anthers) that produce pollen.
 Collect and use immediately.
-Low pollen volume and higher risk of unstable genetics.
+Low pollen volume and higher risk of unstable genetics — not recommended for serious breeding projects.

 Technique Comparison: